PGT-Lab/ContaminOFF/README.md

 By coupling Kraken2's taxonomic classification with highly optimized, byte-level I/O processing using `pigz`, ContaminOFF extracts target sequences (e.g., *Homo sapiens*) up to 4x faster than standard parsing tools.
 It minimizes RAM usage and saves days of computational time when processing large cohorts.

 ## 🧬 The ContaminOFF Saliva Database
-Standard Kraken2 databases often suffer from cross-reactivity, where regions of the human genome falsely match bacterial k-mers, leading to the accidental deletion of valuable patient data.

-To solve this, we provide the **ContaminOFF Saliva DB** — a strictly curated, highly specific database tailored for the oral/salivary microbiome.
+We provide the **ContaminOFF Saliva DB** — a strictly curated, highly specific database tailored for the oral/salivary microbiome.
 * **Zero Human Cross-Talk:** Masked against the human reference genome to prevent false-positive bacterial assignments.
 * **Lightweight & Fast:** Contains only the essential clinically relevant taxa found in oral environments, drastically reducing RAM requirements during classification.